RainerNet/WebServerPythonJS/README.md

 ## Included Works

 This software utilizes [dear imgui](https://github.com/ocornut/imgui), which is also licensed under the MIT license.
-As this is the same
+As this is the same license this software is released under, we have not included an additional copy of the MIT lice